 Attorney General Barr spotted observing protests outside White House

-Attorney General William Barr exited the White House on Monday evening to tour Lafayette Square, where protesters against police brutality gathered for another round of demonstrators.
+Attorney General William Barr exited the White House on Monday evening to tour Lafayette Square, just minutes before police mounted on horses fired tear gas and flashbang grenades at protesters demonstrating againt police brutality.

 Barr, who was surrounded by his security detail, toured the police line keeping the protestors at bay while demonstrators shouted at him.
 The night before, fires were started and buildings were vandalized in the area.